 “Risk comes from not knowing what you’re doing.” — Warren Buffett

-Given these alarming rates of failure, how do you ensure your own success?
+Given these alarming rates of failure, how do you ensure your own success as a new manager?

 Be ready to run, not walk, that very first week.

 Day 1 — Meet with whoever is your supervisor and get clarity of his or her expectations for the first 30 days.
 What will success look like?
 How will you be measured?
-Seek this person’s perspective about your team members, on issues such as behavioral issues or any conflicts you need to be aware of.
+Seek this person’s perspective about your team members, behaviors and performance, or any conflicts in the department.
 Outside of your direct reports, who does your supervisor think will be important to your success?

 Introduce yourself to each member of the team if you are new to these people, and schedule one-on-one meetings with each individual.
 If this is a team you have been working with as a peer, reset your relationship with each team member.